Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Optimal Transport Filtering, Estimation, and Forecasting

+where $v_t \sim (0,I)$ are white noise, with its higher order moments left unspecified.
 The dependence on the parameters $\theta$ will be omitted in the Algorithm below to simplify notation.
 Specification (\ref{eq:Lssmodel}) sets a particular linear structure in (\ref{eq:ssmodel}).
-The number of structural shocks $v_t \sim (0,I)$ can be greater, equal, or less than the number of observed outcomes $y_t$.
+The number of structural shocks $v_t$ can be greater, equal, or less than the number of observed outcomes $y_t$.
 Model (\ref{eq:Lssmodel}) includes linearized DSGE models and affine term structure models as special cases.

-Turning to the data, under mild conditions (given below), $\tilde{y}_t$ admits an infinite-order vector autoregressive (VAR) representation.
-A natural auxiliary model, to compute the predictive distribution for $\tilde{y}_t$, is a finite-order VAR(k), a sieve approximation of the VAR($\infty$):
+The model is characterized by the conditional mean and covariance of $y_t$ and its prediction error at each $t$.
+To construct the transport map, the proposed filter requires computing their data-implied counterparts, which requires a flexible approximation to the DGP.
+Under mild conditions (given below), $\tilde{y}_t$ admits an infinite-order vector autoregressive (VAR) representation.
+A natural auxiliary model is a VAR(k), a sieve approximation of the VAR($\infty$):

-This is a reduced-form VAR, and $e_t$ may differ in dimension from the structural shocks.
-The VAR coefficients are estimated using ordinary least-squares, setting $\tilde{y}_{0} = \tilde{y}_{-1} = \dots = \bar{y}_n$, the sample mean of $\tilde{y}_t$.
-This has negligible effect on the estimates but allows to compute residuals $\hat{e}_t$ for all $t=1,\dots,n$.
+This is a reduced-form VAR, and $e_t \sim (0,\tilde{\Sigma}_k)$ is a prediction error that may differ in dimension from the structural shocks.
+As $k \to \infty$, $\tilde{\Sigma}_k$ converges to the innovation covariance matrix of the VAR($\infty$).
 In practice, the number of lags $k$ should be sufficiently large so that no significant residual autocorrelation remains.
 See \citet{kuersteiner2005}, and references therein, for automated lag-length selection procedures.
+This is a semi-parametric model because $e_t$ is specified up to the first two unconditional moments and is distributionally unrestricted.

+Algorithm \ref{algo:KOTF} below presents the OTF, using as inputs: 1) the residuals $\hat{e}_t$ from a vector autoregression of $\tilde{y}_t$ on its $k$ lags, the covariance matrix of these residuals, and 2) for a given parameter value $\theta$, the model-implied state-space coefficients $\mu,A,B,C,D$.
+Algorithm \ref{algo:KOTF} only involves matrix operations and can be readily applied to models where the KF is used.